 What is it?

-The Kawasaki Z1000SX is presented as a Sports Touring bike, with some attitude thrown in for good measure.
+The Kawasaki Z1000SX is presented as a Sports Touring bike.
 Well, it does that and some spirited robot-to-robot drags as well.
 In this guise, the new Z is given a half-fairing and some new body panels.
-The handlebars are higher, providing for a more relaxed seating position.
+The handlebars are higher, providing a more relaxed seating position.

-The engine is hailed as “all new” but feels very much like the old trusty liquid-cooled engine, now up to 1043cc tuned for mid-range performance in this guise.
+The engine is hailed as “all new” but feels very much like the trusty liquid-cooled engine, now up to 1 043 cc and tuned for mid-range performance.
 The compact four-cylinder DOHC motor performs flawlessly and has just the right amount of grunt to pass those slow-moving mid-morning cars on Joburg’s roads.
-Pushing out a decent 101.5kW, the motor is confidence inspiring with very little to fault it – it performs as is to be expected from a middle-of-the-range bike – no frills but lots of thrills.
+Pushing out a decent 101.5 kW, the motor is confidence inspiring with very little to fault it.
+It performs as is to be expected from a middle-of-the-range bike – no frills but lots of thrills.
 The Keihin electronic fuel injection supplies unleaded fuel smoothly, with no perceivable lag or any jerkiness, unlike some earlier models, which were a bit jerky when pulling away.
-(The old Z 1000 suffered from this problem, which Kawasaki seems to have sorted out now.)
+(The old Z1000 suffered from this problem, which Kawasaki seems to have sorted out now.)

 Style, instruments and equipment

-The bike performs well, with a sweet spot around 7500r/min.
-The unofficial cruising speed of 170km/h is comfortable with little to no buffeting.
+The bike performs well, with a sweet spot around 7 500 r/min.
+The unofficial cruising speed of 170 km/h is comfortable with little to no buffeting.
 At higher speeds the wind factor is more noticeable.
 [Remember that this Kawa has an adjustable windscreen … ed.]
 This bike is no slouch and will keep up with most sports bikes, but prefers being ridden within the limits of a touring/cruising bike – in other words, not at breakneck speeds all the time!
-The slightly larger than average 19-litre tank adds weight, but also gives that little extra range for longer rides.
+The slightly larger than average 19-litre tank adds weight, but also gives extra range for longer rides.

-The Kawasaki is a big bike and you feel as if you are seated on top of it.
+The Z1000SX is a big bike and you feel as if you are seated on top of it.
 The ride height could be a problem for shorter riders, but this is adjustable.
 Handling was near perfect and the bike can be tossed into the twisty bits without any concerns.
 I would even go as far as to say that this bike would make a very decent B-class track tool, with excellent cornering abilities.
-The Kawa felt plush on the bumpy Gauteng roads, easily soaking up the less than perfect road conditions.
-The bike’s front and rear suspension is adjustable.
+The Kawa felt plush on the bumpy Gauteng roads, easily soaking up imperfect road conditions.
+The bike’s front and rear suspension are adjustable.